 When you're shopping for a web host, it often pays to choose a provider with a range of products, as you'll have more scope for upgrading later.
 Hostwinds understands this, and does its best to help by offering you almost every possible hosting option: shared, business, cloud, reseller, VPS, dedicated, budget Linux, premium Linux, Windows and more.

-The Basic plan for $4.50 (£3.45) a month comes with a surprising number of features.
+Its Basic shared hosting plan starts at $3.29 a month on an annual subscription ($6.99 on renewal), $2.35 over three years ($4.99 on renewal) and comes with a surprising number of features.
 These include unlimited bandwidth, disk space, email accounts, databases and subdomains.
-There's also cPanel access, the Trendy Tools site builder, Softaculous one-click installs, nightly backups and a free dedicated IP address.
-Basic accounts are limited to one domain each.
+There's also cPanel access, Weebly site builder, Softaculous one-click installs, nightly backups, a free domain for a year and a free dedicated IP address.
+Phew.

 Creating a site

 Hostwinds uses the WHMCS platform for its account dashboard, much like many other providers.
 Though not exactly stylish, it's generally easy to use, with areas to change your contact details, manage domains, open a support ticket and more.